VMashilo/alx-system_engineering-devops/0x00-shell_basics/README.md

-mkdir /tmp/ - Script that creates a directory named my first directory in the /tmp/ directory mv betty /tmp/my first directory - moving file to a drirectory rm betty /tmp/my first directory/betty - Delete the file betty rm -rf - to delete a directory
+mkdir /tmp/ - Script that creates a directory named my first directory in the /tmp/ directory mv betty /tmp/my first directory - moving file to a drirectory rm betty /tmp/my first directory/betty - Delete the file betty rmdir -rf - to delete a directory